Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

 For the math requirement, I hope to apply statistics courses for the fulfillment.
 Will this be acceptable?

 Some flexibility can be applied to meet this requirement as long as the courses are relevant to biology and medicine.
 For example, a semester course in calculus that covers derivatives and integration plus a semester course in statistics (preferably biostatistics) or a calculus-based physics course plus another science course that includes biostatistics.
 Preferably, students will have some combination that equals a unified two-semester course that covers important, biologically relevant concepts in calculus and statistics.
-As of the class entering in 2016, one semester of statistics will be required.
+As of the class entering in 2016, one semester of statistics is required.

 What kinds of biology courses are suggested for the biology requirement?